About Rehoboth

 The Rehoboth Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Mckinley County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Rehoboth, New Mexico residents are available through the local police department and authorized providers in Mckinley County.
+Fingerprinting services for Rehoboth, New Mexico residents are available through local police (where present) and authorized providers in Mckinley County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Rehoboth Police Department or Mckinley County Sheriff's Office for scheduling and fees.

 To register to vote in Rehoboth, New Mexico, residents can register online through the New Mexico Secretary of State's website, by mail, or in person at the Mckinley County elections office.
 New Mexico requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Mexico Secretary of State's voter lookup tool.
 For local municipal elections in Rehoboth, contact the Mckinley County Clerk's office for schedules and ballot information.

-Property records for Rehoboth, New Mexico are maintained by the Mckinley County Assessor's Office and the Mckinley County County Clerk.
+Property records for Rehoboth, New Mexico are maintained by the Mckinley County Assessor's Office and the Mckinley County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Mckinley County, including parcels in Rehoboth.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Mckinley County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Mckinley County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Mexico counties provide online property record searches through their county websites.
-For in-person requests, visit the Mckinley County offices at the county courthouse.
 The Mckinley County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rehoboth, New Mexico residents are available through both county and state offices.
 The New Mexico Department of Health, Bureau of Vital Records, located in Santa Fe, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Mexico.
 Orders can be placed online, by mail, or in person.
 Locally, the Mckinley County Clerk's office issues marriage licenses and maintains marriage records for Mckinley County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.